entando/entando-docs/vuepress/docs/v7.1/tutorials/create/mfe/angular.md

 ## Prerequisites
 * [A working instance of Entando.](../../../docs/getting-started/README.md)

-* node v13.8.0: Use [nvm](https://github.com/nvm-sh/nvm) to handle node installations.
+* node: Use [nvm](https://github.com/nvm-sh/nvm) to handle node installations.

+* Verify dependencies with the [Entando CLI](../../../docs/getting-started/entando-cli.md#check-the-environment): `ent check-env develop`.

 ## Initialize your Bundle Project
 1. To initialize your project, give it a name and build the scaffolding.
 This name will be used for the default bundle Docker image.